peterstamps/IP-Camera-Motion-Object-Detection-Recording-ONVIF-C-Python/README.txt

 - You can compile the source code also on Ubuntu or other Unix platforms (Debian based and perhaps others as well)

 - This was created on Raspberry PI 4 (64 bit Bookworm) running with 4GB RAM.
 1080x720 streams work really good.
 I tried also with 2560*1440.
-  It might be okay, but will not be perfect as it is in fact too much for the PI 4 processor (not overclocked!)
+  The results are pretty good when you use the Python Method 2 option (see above), which is checking the IP camera for motion events.
+This is valid for the PI 4 processor (not overclocked!)
+Method 1 consumes too much power and the results for stream 1 (2560x1440) pixels will be not perfect too some times poor...
 Compilation guideline
 .....................
 (copied from top of the source code file mycMotDetRecPy.cpp)